Adult Mood and Anxiety Disorders Postdoctoral Fellowship

 Promise Program at Columbia University Irving Medical Center/New York Presbyterian Hospital

-The Promise Program at Columbia is an outpatient neuropsychology service located within a hospital setting.
-The primary mission of the Promise Program is to provide comprehensive neuropsychological assessments and education coordination to underserved children and with learning, attention, and behavior/psychiatric difficulties and their families.
+The Promise Clinic at Columbia University Irving Medical Center and NewYork-Presbyterian (CUIMC/NYP) provides comprehensive neuropsychological assessment and advocacy to youth from marginalized and vulnerable communities in New York City.
+The clinic primarily evaluates individuals presenting with neurodevelopmental conditions, including LD, ADHD, ASD, and behavioral/psychiatric difficulties.
+There are also opportunities to work with patients who present with various complex medical conditions such as pediatric cancers, sickle cell disease, seizure disorders, genetic disorders, and neonatal complications.
 We have a subspecialty Spanish Bilingual Program in order to evaluate and assess children who are Spanish language dominant.
-The Promise Program post-doctoral neuropsychology fellowship is a two-year, full time position in which trainees are supervised in providing comprehensive neuropsychological evaluations to children and adolescents with a range of learning disabilities and related developmental concerns.
-Fellows complete schools observations and attend IEP meetings as needed, in collaboration with the Promise education coordinator team.
-Fellows will receive weekly individual and group supervision, attend weekly didactic seminars, and participate in weekly team case conference meetings.
+The Promise Program post-doctoral neuropsychology fellowship is a two-year, full time position in which trainees are supervised in providing comprehensive neuropsychological evaluations and advocacy.
+Fellows regularly collaborate with multidisciplinary treatment teams, receive training in educational/legal advocacy, conduct school observations and attend IEP meetings when needed.
+Fellows will receive weekly individual and group supervision, attend weekly didactic seminars, participate in weekly team case conference meetings.
 Fellows also have the opportunity to attend departmental, community and agency trainings on related mental health topics, special education services, and special education law.

 Contact: Meghan Tomb, PhD or Ana Garcia, MS